Kobe Bryant as the new NBA logo? Kyrie Irving says it’s ‘gotta happen.’

 “Gotta Happen, idc [I don’t care] what anyone says,” Irving wrote Wednesday on his Instagram account.
 “BLACK KINGS BUILT THE LEAGUE.”

-The NBA logo has featured a silhouette of Hall of Famer Jerry West since 1969, although the league has reportedly never acknowledged that publicly.
-An NBA spokesman did not immediately respond to a request for comment.
+The NBA logo has featured a silhouette of Hall of Famer Jerry West since 1969, although the league has never acknowledged that publicly.

 In his Instagram post, Irving shared an image of Bryant dribbling with a ball laid over the logo in a way that resembled the silhouette’s pose.
 The image was identical to one used on a Change.org petition last year that asked the league to “immortalize [Bryant] forever as the new NBA Logo.”

-That petition soon gathered over one million virtual signatures, and as of Wednesday evening that number was over 3.2 million.
+That petition soon gathered more than one million virtual signatures, and as of Wednesday evening that number was over 3.2 million.

+A person familiar with the league’s thinking told The Washington Post that there have not been serious discussions about changing a logo with which the NBA is comfortable.
+League officials felt happy, as did Bryant’s family, about the way it chose to honor his memory with the MVP award for its All-Star Game, the person said.

-Adding a prominent voice at the time to the push for Bryant on the logo was Charlotte Hornets center Bismack Biyombo, who is also a vice president of the National Basketball Players Association.
+Adding a prominent voice last year to the push for Bryant on the logo was Charlotte Hornets center Bismack Biyombo, who is also a vice president of the National Basketball Players Association.
 Biyombo told the Athletic in January 2020 that changing the logo would represent an “an appreciation of what the guy has done for the game of basketball.”

 Praising Bryant’s desire to “teach” other players at various levels of the sport how to strengthen their skills and determination, Biyombo declared, “We all get to work extra hard and come back to the gym because somebody has implemented that into our mind-set, which is Kobe.”